Autodesk (NASDAQ:ADSK) Releases FY 2022 Earnings Guidance

 Autodesk (NASDAQ:ADSK) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $4.670-4.970 for the period, compared to the Thomson Reuters consensus estimate of $4.940.
 The company issued revenue guidance of $4.31 billion-4.39 billion, compared to the consensus revenue estimate of $4.31 billion.Autodesk also updated its Q2 2022 guidance to $1.080-1.140 EPS.

-Autodesk (NASDAQ:ADSK) last issued its earnings results on Wednesday, May 26th.
-The software company reported $1.03 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.94 by $0.09.
-The firm had revenue of $989.30 million during the quarter, compared to the consensus estimate of $964.76 million.
-Autodesk had a return on equity of 104.82% and a net margin of 33.31%.
-The business’s quarterly revenue was up 11.7% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $0.85 earnings per share.
-On average, equities analysts predict that Autodesk will post 2.78 earnings per share for the current year.
+Autodesk (NASDAQ:ADSK) last posted its earnings results on Wednesday, May 26th.
+The software company reported $1.03 EPS for the quarter, topping analysts’ consensus estimates of $0.94 by $0.09.
+Autodesk had a net margin of 33.31% and a return on equity of 104.82%.
+The business had revenue of $989.30 million during the quarter, compared to the consensus estimate of $964.76 million.
+During the same quarter in the previous year, the firm posted $0.85 EPS.
+The firm’s revenue was up 11.7% on a year-over-year basis.
+On average, equities research analysts predict that Autodesk will post 2.78 earnings per share for the current year.

-In other Autodesk news, CRO Steven M. Blum sold 9,195 shares of the stock in a transaction that occurred on Wednesday, March 31st.
-The stock was sold at an average price of $275.92, for a total transaction of $2,537,084.40.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CAO Stephen W. Hope sold 593 shares of the stock in a transaction that occurred on Tuesday, March 23rd.
-The stock was sold at an average price of $268.91, for a total value of $159,463.63.
+In other news, CEO Andrew Anagnost sold 24,031 shares of the company’s stock in a transaction dated Wednesday, March 24th.
+The shares were sold at an average price of $264.03, for a total transaction of $6,344,904.93.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CRO Steven M. Blum sold 9,195 shares of the company’s stock in a transaction dated Wednesday, March 31st.
+The shares were sold at an average price of $275.92, for a total transaction of $2,537,084.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 64,232 shares of company stock worth $17,126,155 over the last 90 days.
-Company insiders own 0.11% of the company’s stock.
+Insiders have sold a total of 53,077 shares of company stock worth $14,126,532 over the last 90 days.
+Corporate insiders own 0.11% of the company’s stock.

 About Autodesk